 The risks of using nominee directors and nominee shareholders

-The risks of not getting proper advice or using proper documents to set up the arrangement is that you incur the following risks:
+The risks of not getting proper advice or using proper documents to set up a nominee structure is that you incur the following risks:

 - Your relationship with the nominee sours, and he treats the shares as a gift by you and claims that he is the real owner of the shares in the company.

-- The nominee demands payment (or more payment) to honour the arrangement.
+- The nominee shareholder or nominee director demands payment (or more payment) to honour the arrangement.

-- The nominee passes away or loses mental capacity, and his personal representatives, heirs, donees or deputies refuse to recognise the arrangement, and seek to treat the shares as the property of the deceased or mentally incapacitated nominee.
+- The nominee director or nominee shareholder passes away or loses mental capacity, and his personal representatives, heirs, donees or deputies refuse to recognise the nominee structure, and seek to treat the shares as the property of the deceased or mentally incapacitated nominee.

-- The nominee becomes uncontactable for any reason.
+- The nominee director or nominee shareholder becomes uncontactable for any reason.

 - The nominee does things contrary to your wishes or intentions, including using the shares as security for a personal loan, or selling them, or paying himself a director’s service fee.

-- The nominee discloses the arrangement to other persons.
+- The nominee discloses the nominee structure to other persons.

 In each of these scenarios, the main risk is that of losing your ownership of the shares, losing confidentiality, dealing with the consequences of unauthorised actions of the nominee director, and of incurring significant legal costs to enforce your rights.